The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Till Death Do Us Part (viridian leaf, green, chocolate) (signed) is estimated to be worth between £6,000 and £9,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 11%.
-This work has an auction history of two sales since its entry to the market on 16th May 2019.
-The hammer price has demonstrated steady value, with an average return to the seller of £2,031.
+The value of Damien Hirst's Till Death Do Us Part (viridian leaf, green, chocolate) (signed) is estimated to be worth between £5,500 and £8,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of two total sales since its entry to the market in May 2019.
+The hammer price over the past five years has ranged from £1,972 in December 2020 to £2,748 in February 2021.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis